Cong hits back at BJP for questioning delay in deciding Karnataka CM | Politics

 - India

-The Congress on Wednesday hit out at the BJP for criticising it over the delay in deciding the chief minister of Karnataka, and cited examples when the BJP declared its chief ministers in Uttar Pradesh and Assam several days after winning the polls.
+The Congress on Wednesday hit out at the BJP for criticising it over the delay in deciding the chief minister of Karnataka, and cited examples when the saffron party declared its chief ministers in Uttar Pradesh, Uttarakhand, Goa and Assam several days after winning the polls.

+AICC general secretary in-charge for Karnataka Randeep Surjewala said that a section of the media has fallen victim to the ''fake news factory of BJP on formation of next Congress government in Karnataka'', asking whether they had questioned the prime minister the same way when he took seven to 10 days in deciding on chief ministers in several states.

+''We understand the frustration of BJP in being decisively rejected by the brother and sisters of Karnataka bringing an end to the #40PercentBJPSarkara. ''I hope same people had questioned PM Modi when he took 7 to 10 days in deciding chief ministers of Uttar Pradesh, Assam, Goa and many other States.
+No one then whispered a word on the High Command culture.
+But the same forces and a select news outlets have objections to the process of dialogue, discussion, consensus adopted by Sh.
+Mallikarjun Kharge ji, which is in true democratic traditions,'' Surjewala said on Twitter.

 2021 Assam Vidhan Sabha election results out on May 3rd.
-Himanta Biswa Sarma became CM 7 days later on May 10th,'' AICC general secretary Jairam Ramesh said on Twitter.
+Himanta Biswa Sarma became CM 7 days later on May 10th.'' ''There are many more such examples,'' he said.

-BJP's IT cell head Amit Malviya said a sorry state of affairs prevails in Congress where president Mallikarjun Kharge sees himself more as a ''postman''. ''Want to watch circus?
+BJP's IT cell head Amit Malviya said a sorry state of affairs prevails in the Congress where Kharge sees himself more as a ''postman''. ''Want to watch circus?
 Watch the Congress select their CM in Karnataka,'' he said on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)